jamesodwyer/GDS-M/guidelines/README.md

 - Within each section, use exactly the headings specified above.
 - Use **UK spelling** throughout (e.g. "colour", "organisation", "optimise").
-- Do not invent new token names; reuse whatever appears in the Figma file.
-If a mapping isn't clear, add a `TODO` instead of guessing.
+- Do not invent new system values; reuse whatever appears in the Figma file.
+If a value isn't clear, add a `TODO` instead of guessing.
 - Make sure tables are valid markdown and will render correctly in Figma Make.

 Now, using the Figma MCP tools, inspect the current Figma file, extract the foundations guidance following these rules, and produce the final `foundations-guidelines.md` content.